Automox Remote Control with Splashtop – Full User Guide

 Managing End-User Consent

-Changing whether a device requires user approval (attended vs. unattended access) requires the Remote Control Consent: Manage permission.
+Changing end-user consent behavior requires the Remote Control Consent: Manage permission.

 Default role: